My reviews are not like anything else you will see on the internet or in a magazine: they are honest.

 How an item is tested and evaluated will be detailed in the review.

-If a product fails during testing, it will be returned to the manufacturer per the normal warranty procedures.
+If a product fails during testing, it will be returned to the manufacturer either through the contact that provided the product or through the normal warranty procedures.
 The failure will be noted in the review, along with how well the company’s customer service department handled the repair or replacement.
+If the company declines to take the product back, cuts off communication or is otherwise unresponsive, that will be noted as well.

 GunsHolstersAndGear.com is a ‘for profit’ entity.
 Reviewing firearms and other gear is what feeds my family and keeps the lights on.
 I do not charge anyone a single cent to read my reviews and other articles.
 However, it is my hope that if you find value in my work that you will share the site with your friends and make a purchase through one of my Amazon affiliate links.

 At the time of this writing, the majority of the site revenue is generated through affiliate links to Amazon.com.
-A small portion of the site income is derived from Google Adsense advertising.
+A small portion of the site income is derived from other affiliate links and Google Adsense advertising.
 Future revenue streams may include other forms of advertising and affiliate relationships, but they will always be disclosed.

 Some links from this site to Amazon.com are affiliate links.
 This means that if you click on the link and subsequently buy a product on Amazon, I will receive a small commission – typically between 4-10% of the purchase price.